- Are Workout Supplements Necessary For You?

 Your body will convert nitrates into nitric oxide to carry lesser oxygen to the cells, where the muscles will produce more energy-efficient for exercise.

 Take this beetroot powder before you begin your session, ideally 1 – 3 hours before.
-You can simply add the powder into your healthy smoothie or mix it with your oatmeal, pancakes, or yogurt.
+You can simply add the powder to your healthy smoothie or mix it with your oatmeal, pancakes, or yogurt.

-Any side effects for this supplement intake?
+Any side effects of this supplement intake?

 Beetroot powder is a very safe substance to add to your diet plan that is complemented your exercise routine.
 There are no known interactions with other medications.